 Notes: Classroom/tutorial sessions are two hours per week in addition to placement hours.
-For more information visit the professional placement page on our website.
 Please refer to pg.
 53 for information on ancillary fees.

 Two lecture hours per week in addition to field experience hours.

 ◆ KPE 360H Advanced Cardiorespiratory Physiology